Killruddery House: Modern times

 The estate is owned and occupied by the 15th Earl and Countess of Meath — John Anthony Brabazon and his wife Xenia.

-As of 2016, their son Anthony Brabazon and his wife Fionnuala (Lord and Lady Ardee) manage the house, gardens and farm, and also live in the house along with their four children.
+As of 2016, their son Anthony Brabazon (heir apparent to the Earl of Meath title) and his wife Fionnuala manage the house, gardens and farm, and also live in the house with their four children.
 The property is managed as a working farm with a variety of enterprises to earn the funds to maintain the estate and provide a living.
-The owners operate tours, events, sports, horse riding, festivals, concerts, filming location rentals, farmers market, cafe, and weddings.
-The working farms produces food for the events and café with the goal being "100% farm-to-fork".
+They operate tours, events, sports, horse riding, festivals, concerts, filming location rentals, farmers market, cafe, and weddings.
+The working farm produces food for the events and café with the goal being 100% farm-to-fork.

 The estate has been used as a filming location for a number of films and television mini-series including My Left Foot, Far and Away, Angela's Ashes, Camelot and The Tudors.
-Into the Badlands, The Turning, and Fate: The Winx Saga were also partially filmed there.
+Into the Badlands, The Turning, Fate: The Winx Saga, and Irish Wish were also partially filmed there.

-Killruddery's gardens are also home to the annual Groove Festival.
+Killruddery's gardens have also been host to the Groove Festival, which launched in 2013.

 Gardens

 At the foot of the Little Sugar Loaf mountain, the estate has over 800 acres.
 In 1684, Monsieur Bonet was hired to build the gardens inspired by the then-popular French Gardens of Versailles.
 The idea for the two 550-foot long reflecting pools came from the canals at Château de Courances, and stocked fish for the house.
 Also constructed during the 4th Earl's ownership was a summer house, pleasure garden, cherry garden, kitchen garden, gravel walks, a bowling green, a walled garden with fruit trees, a ha-ha, avenues, ponds, formal hedges, and a deer park.

 In 1846, Daniel Robertson restored the gardens for the 11th Earl.
 A conservatory was built, designed by William Burn in the 1850s.

 In 1951, the 14th Earl and Countess of Meath returned to the property and were faced with dry rot on the buildings and overgrown gardens.
-Without a gardener for many years, they gradually working to restore the gardens themselves.
+Without a gardener for many years, they gradually worked to restore the gardens themselves.
 They opened the house and gardens to the public.

 As of 2002, there were over 90 acres of gardens with 3.5 miles of hedging.